radius logo

 Make a great first impression

 You never get a second chance to make a first impression.
 Potential customers probably drive by your property every day.
 What do they see?
-When a customer walks through the front door, what is their first impression?
+When a customer walks through the front door of your physical store, what is their first impression?
 You hear the old adage “don’t judge a book by it’s cover.”
 But let’s be honest, customers are going to judge your property long before they get out of their car.
 While this could very easily pertain to your online presence, we’re going to consider you physical property.

 Take a field trip to some local retail shops like Starbucks or Target.
 Observe any landscaping and curb appeal.
 Is it clean and inviting or an overgrown mess?
 Is the interior space bright and appealing or dark and dingy?
 Is the signage professional and consistent?
 Yes, I realize these are big companies, but the concepts are the same and what customers have come to expect.